2acholsk1/OrdinaryGame/README.md

 # OrdinaryGame
- # It is a simple 2D game created in C++/SFML
+ It is a simple 2D game created in C++/SFML.
- # Minecraft was of course my inspiration
+ Minecraft was of course my inspiration.
- # The game is easily expandable
+ The game is easily expandable.

 ## Gameplay
 link